9-5-pursuit/github-refresher/Luis.md

-My favorite day is thursday
+My favorite day is thursday!